puar-playground/AsMac/README.md

 ```console
 ./align ../data/training_seq.fa 0
 ```
-This might cost more than 1 day.
+This alignment process using the NW algorithm might cost more than 1 day.
 The demo code use the finished result: training_dist_prepared.txt

 ## 2. Compile the Cython code for soft-NW algorithm.
 ```console